Complex QA and language models hybrid architectures, Survey: Core concepts architectures

-Typical architectures of QA systems before transformers could be grouped in the following complementary approaches/methods: \begin{description} \item [Rule-based approach/methods] - These systems are based on a set of predefined rules that the system uses to answer questions. \item [Retrieval-based approach/methods] - These systems use a search engine or database to find answers to questions. \item [Information extraction approach/methods] - These systems use natural language processing (NLP) to extract relevant information from text documents and often leverage information retrieval (IR) systems. \item [Knowledge-based approach/methods] - These systems store and retrieve information from a knowledge base. \item [Case-based reasoning systems] - These systems use a database of previously solved problems to find solutions to new questions. \item [Hybrid architectures] - The task oriented approaches below could sometimes be assembled (e.g. "IBM DeepQA Architecture, 2010"~\citep{ferrucciBuildingWatsonOverview2010}) for delivering a more advanced QA system and integrated with natural language models for understanding initial question for example. \end{description}
+Typical architectures of QA systems before transformers were modular approaches such as: \textbf{Rule-based systems} using a set of predefined rules to answer questions; \textbf{Retrieval-based systems} using a search engine or database to find answers to questions; \textbf{Information extraction systems} using natural language processing (NLP) to extract relevant information from text documents and often leverage information retrieval (IR) systems; \textbf{Knowledge-based systems} storing and retrieving information from a knowledge base; \textbf{Case-based reasoning systems} using a database of previously solved problems to find solutions to new questions; \textbf{Hybrid architectures} could assemble the some of the modules listed (e.g. "IBM DeepQA Architecture, 2010"~\citep{ferrucciBuildingWatsonOverview2010}) to deliver a more advanced QA system integrated with natural language models for understanding initial question for example.